schneialexan/atai-chatbot/README.md

 Sophisticated hybrid movie recommendation system that combines two complementary approaches:

 #### Entity Extraction and Common Traits Inference
-The recommendation pipeline starts with the same entity extraction used in QA:
+The recommendation pipeline starts with the shared EntityExtractor for entity extraction:
-- **Entity Extraction**: Uses NER and pattern matching to identify movie titles from user queries
+- **Entity Extraction**: Uses EntityExtractor (with all fallback strategies) to identify movie titles from user queries
-- **Entity Resolution**: Maps movie titles to Wikidata URIs using fuzzy matching and film class filtering
+- **Entity Resolution**:
+  1. Maps movie titles to all candidate Wikidata URIs using exact and fuzzy label matching (`resolve_entity_to_candidates`)
+  2. Returns nested list structure: `[[uri1, uri2], [uri3], ...]` where each inner list contains all candidate URIs for one entity
+  3. Filters candidates to only film entities using film class checking (`filter_candidates`)
 - **Common Traits Inference**: Recursively explores the knowledge graph to find shared properties (directors, genres, actors, themes) across user's liked movies
 - **Trait Aggregation**: Identifies the most common traits with source tracking and count-based ranking